Unboxed-Software/solana-course/content/pda.md

 # Challenge

-Now it’s your turn to build something independently by building on top of the Student Intro program that you've used in previous lessons.
-If you haven't been following along or haven't saved your code from before, feel free to use this [starter code](https://beta.solpg.io/62c9120df6273245aca4f5e8).
+Now it’s your turn to build something independently.
+If you haven't been following along or haven't saved your work from before, feel free to use this [starter code](https://beta.solpg.io/62c9120df6273245aca4f5e8).

 The Student Intro program is a Solana Program that lets students introduce themselves.
 The program takes a user's name and a short message as the instruction_data and creates an account to store the data on-chain.